 Weds 25th Oct. – Goad Stone – Bronze Age cist – stone row – stone pits – RAF Sharpitor sites – Royal Observer Corps bunker – Lowery Tor – Medieval longhouse – Leather Tor – Bronze Age enclosure – DPA boundary stone – Sharpitor

 Sixteen of us met at Sharpitor car park on what was forecast to be a rather dull day.
 Apparently, a warm front passed over faster than expected and we had quite a glorious walk!
 We started (and ended) with the search for the Goad Stone, moving on to a Bronze Age cist and stone row.
 Then we considered a bit of a mystery on the slope up to Peek Hill where the ground was obviously disturbed.
-We talked about Raf Sharpitor buildings, longhouses and then quarrying activity.
-The conclusion were that these were old stone pits where individual stones were dug out possibly for building, perhaps for houses or for the nearby road.
-One walker pointed out what appear to be old wheel tracks where wagons could have been used.
+We talked about RAF Sharpitor buildings, longhouses and then quarrying activity.
+The conclusion was that these were old stone pits where individual stones were dug out, possibly for building, perhaps for houses or for the nearby road.
+One walker pointed out what appear to be old wheel tracks where wagons could have been loaded.
 Then we saw remains of the “Domestic” i.e. residential site of RAF Sharpitor and briefly talked about the mast and wartime Gee Chain System navigation set-up circa 1942 at the “Technical” site at the top of the hill.
 It closed down after 28 years, in 1971.
 Close by is the underground bunker of the Royal Observer Corps that worked until the end of the Cold War.
 It appears that this was set up in the 1950s and closed in 1991.
 Our next target was Lowery Tor, looking down to Burrator and Lowery barn, followed by the Medieval longhouse under the summit of Peek Hill.
-Next, with views of Leather tor, was the Bronze Age reave and enclosure en route to Sharpitor, passing a DPA bopundary stone along the way.
+Next, with views of Leather Tor, was the Bronze Age reave and enclosure en route to Sharpitor, passing a DPA boundary stone along the way.
 The DPA are the owners of Sharpitor.
-On the tor we saw the possibly unfinished cross (is it?!¬) and the unfinished trough.
+On the tor, we saw the possibly unfinished Sharpitor cross (or is it?!) and the unfinished trough.
 Then it was a simple trek back to the car park.
 Those who partook of the Après Walk feature of these walks then gathered at the Burrator Inn.

 Mon 25th Sep – Grenofen Bridge – River Walkham, West Down Mine and associated features, West Down